 Wild Animals as Pets

-Wild Animals: Why they do not make good pets
+Wild Animals do not make good pets

 From the exotic to the familiar, wild animals fascinate us all.
 But the average household cannot provide the complex environment that wild animals need to thrive.
 Here’s why wild animals do not make good pets: